-This course will introduce students to writing copy for a range of mass media including print, digital, broadcast journalism, public relations, advertising, social media and web publications.
-Students will learn to gather information, use standard reporting practices and become proficient in conventions and style for publishing/broadcast for each medium.
-College level reading and writing are required.
-(Prerequisites: None).
+This course will introduce students to writing copy for a range of mass media, including print and broadcast journalism, public relations, advertising, social media, and web publications.
+Students will learn to gather information and become proficient in conventions and style for publishing/broadcasting for each medium.
+(Prerequisites: None.
+Other Requirements: College level reading and writing).